-Top-five lists are all over the Internet.
-You'll find everything from the top five most popular dog breeds (Labrador retriever is Number 1) to the top five countries that consume the most pasta (the U.S. is first, topping even Italy!)
+Top-five lists are a pretty big deal.
+On the Internet, you'll find everything from the top five most popular dog breeds (Labrador retriever is Number 1) to the top five countries that consume the most pasta (the U.S. is first, topping even Italy!)
 Well, here are the top five things you need to know about money.
 This top-five list will never change.
-If you can learn-and stick to-these lessons, you'll be set for life. -By Jean Chatzky
+Next year, the German shepherd may top the Lab and Italians may eat more pasta, but if you can learn-and stick to-these lessons, you'll be set for life.

+-By Jean Chatzky